jpvelez/restaurant_inspection_analysis/README.md

 contain a matching restaurant, and it was always the first item in the list, according to a hit rate test I ran on 20 queries.

 To find find matching restaurants, then, I decided to compare the address of the inspection restaurant with that of the first restaurant in the returned Yelp list.
-I found 415 matches out of 900 api calls, so **n = 415** for the analysis.
+I found 415 matches out of 900 api calls.
 That's 4.4% of the unique restaurants in the inspection dataset, a large enough sample to answer the question.

 I was concerned that my method might be disproportionately finding matches for certain types of restaurants, which could bias the analysis.